-Presenters: Mary Gatlin, University of Oregon, Karen Prater, University of Oregon
+Presenter: Mary Gatlin, Karen Prater, University of Oregon

 Join members of the University of Oregon’s Prospect Management and Analytics team as they discuss their electronic screening experience.
 Hear how UO determined the need for an electronic wealth screening and the steps they took to bring it to their shop.
 Analysts will outline their process from start to finish including pre-proposal actions through their vendor selection process, data selection, verification and results implementation.

 Presenter: Gregory Duke, Niagara University, Rachel Link, Buffalo State College